Strategic Proposal · v2 · For Mindlink · April 2026

 First guess is usually wrong.

 → Start with Free + one paid tier.
 Iterate from real usage.
+Early signal: R500/mo reads as "easy spend" to target producers.

 Avoided